ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Losing a client stings.
 But how you handle the exit determines whether it stays a closed chapter or becomes a cautionary tale.
+A deliberate client offboarding process is what separates the two.

-Done right, a clean offboarding process protects your reputation, recovers your assets, generates referrals, and sometimes even brings the client back.
+Done right, a clean client offboarding process protects your reputation, recovers your assets, generates referrals, and sometimes even brings the client back.

-Here's how to build one.
+Here is how to build one.

-Before we get into the mechanics, let's talk about why this deserves a real process — not just a calendar reminder to "wrap things up."
+Before we get into the mechanics, let's talk about why this deserves a real process, not just a calendar reminder to "wrap things up."

 Your reputation travels.
 Clients talk to other potential clients.
 A founder who felt abandoned at the end of an engagement will say so at a peer dinner, on a Slack group, in a forum post.
 A founder who felt genuinely taken care of through the transition says something very different.